Trump downplays white nationalism threat after massacre

 “I didn’t see it.
 I didn’t see it,” he said.
 “But I think it’s a horrible event … a horrible, disgraceful thing and a horrible act.”

-The man accused of the shootings, whose name was not immediately released, left behind a lengthy document that outlined his motivations.
+The man accused of the shootings left behind a lengthy document outlining his motivations.
 He proudly stated that he was a 28-year-old Australian white nationalist who hates immigrants and was set off by attacks in Europe that were perpetrated by Muslims.
-In a single reference, he mentioned the U.S. president.
+He mentioned the U.S. president in a single reference.

 “Were/are you a supporter of Donald Trump?” was one of the questions he posed to himself.
 His answer: “As a symbol of renewed white identity and common purpose?
 Sure.
 As a policy maker and leader?
 Dear god no.”

 The White House immediately denounced the connection.
-But the mention from the suspect, who embraced Nazi imagery and voiced support for fascism, nonetheless cast an uncomfortable light on the way that the president has been embraced by some on the far right.
+But the mention from the suspect, who embraced Nazi imagery and voiced support for fascism, nonetheless cast an uncomfortable light on the way the president has been embraced by some on the far right.

 Trump, who as a candidate proposed a ban on all Muslims entering the United States, has drawn criticism as being slow to condemn white supremacy and related violence.
 After a 2017 clash between white nationalists and anti-racist protesters in Charlottesville, Virginia, that left one demonstrator dead, Trump said there were “very fine people on both sides” of the confrontation.
 He also did not immediately reject the support of David Duke, a former KKK Grand Wizard, during his presidential campaign.

-Sen. Richard Blumenthal, D-Conn., tied Trump’s inflammatory language to the violence half a world away.
+Some of the Democrats who are campaigning for the right to challenge Trump in 2020 criticized his response to the New Zealand attack.

-“Words have consequences like saying we have an invasion on our border and talking about people as though they were different in some fatal way,” Blumenthal said on CNN.
-“I think that the public discourse from the president on down is a factor in some of these actions.”
+Sen. Amy Klobuchar told Iowa voters Saturday that “it’s our job to stand up against” white supremacism.
+Washington Gov. Jay Inslee, who is also seeking the Democratic presidential nomination, accused Trump of taking “rank with those who want to spread fear and division across the world.”

-Former Texas Rep. Beto O’Rourke, who declared his Democratic candidacy for president this week, said, “We must call out this hatred, this Islamophobia, this intolerance, and the violence that predictably follows from the rhetoric that we use.”
+Former Texas Rep. Beto O’Rourke, who entered the Democratic race this week, said, “We must call out this hatred, this Islamophobia, this intolerance, and the violence that predictably follows from the rhetoric that we use.”

-The White House, in comments before those remarks, rejected any link to Trump.
+The White House rejected any link to Trump.

-“It’s outrageous to even make that connection between this deranged individual that committed this evil crime to the president who has repeatedly condemned bigotry, racism and made it very clear that this is a terrorist attack,” Mercedes Schlapp, the White House’s director of strategic communication, told reporters.
+“It’s outrageous to even make that connection between this deranged individual that committed this evil crime to the president who has repeatedly condemned bigotry, racism and made it very clear that this is a terrorist attack,” Mercedes Schlapp, the White House’s director of strategic communication, told reporters on Friday.
 “We are there to support and stand with the people of New Zealand.”

-Trump himself telephoned New Zealand Prime Minister Jacinda Ardern, offering condolences, prayers and any help the U.S. might be able to provide.
+Trump telephoned New Zealand Prime Minister Jacinda Ardern, offering condolences, prayers and any help the U.S. might be able to provide.
 She told reporters she answered, “My message was: to offer sympathy and love to all Muslim communities.”

 Trump’s hardline immigration rhetoric and calls to return America to its traditional past have been embraced by many on the conservative fringes, including some who troll online with racist imagery, as well as white supremacists who have looked to engage in violence.